 When filling positions, the Employer will consider employees on the appropriate layoff list and the most senior candidate on the internal layoff list with the required skills and abilities who had indicated an appropriate geographic availability will be appointed to the position.
 If there are no names on the internal layoff list, the Employer will consider internal promotional candidates and employees who are requesting a transfer or voluntary demotion prior to considering other candidates.
-The Employer will offer an interview to at least three (3) internal candidates with the skills and abilities required for the position.
+The Employer will offer an interview to at least two (2) transfer or voluntary demotion candidates with the skills and abilities required for the position.